miloserdev/openbmc/poky/documentation/ref-manual/classes.rst

    ``/usr/libexec``.
 This check is not performed if the ``libexecdir`` variable has been set explicitly to ``/usr/libexec``.

--  ``mime:`` Check that if a package contains mime type files (``.xml`` files in ``${datadir}/mime/packages``) that the recipe also inherits the :ref:`ref-classes-mime` class in order to ensure that these get properly installed.

--  ``mime-xdg:`` Checks that if a package contains a .desktop file with a 'MimeType' key present, that the recipe inherits the :ref:`ref-classes-mime-xdg` class that is required in order for that to be activated.

--  ``missing-update-alternatives:`` Check that if a recipe sets the :term:`ALTERNATIVE` variable that the recipe also inherits :ref:`ref-classes-update-alternatives` such that the alternative will be correctly set up.

 -  ``packages-list:`` Checks for the same package being listed multiple times through the :term:`PACKAGES` variable value.
 Installing the package in this manner can cause errors during packaging.

--  ``patch-fuzz:`` Checks for fuzz in patch files that may allow them to apply incorrectly if the underlying code changes.

--  ``patch-status-core:`` Checks that the Upstream-Status is specified and valid in the headers of patches for recipes in the OE-Core layer.

--  ``patch-status-noncore:`` Checks that the Upstream-Status is specified and valid in the headers of patches for recipes in layers other than OE-Core.

--  ``perllocalpod:`` Checks for ``perllocal.pod`` being erroneously installed and packaged by a recipe.

 -  ``perm-config:`` Reports lines in ``fs-perms.txt`` that have an invalid format.